jimSampica/theStudio/README.md

-A website to help my wife manage her middle school classes.
+A webapp to help my wife manage her middle school classes.

 Provides guided learning, tutorials, and interactive tools for Art and STEM classes.